ryanwilsond/belte/CODE_STYLE.md

 - Public member names are lowerCamelCase
 - Non-public member names are lowerCamelCase with a leading underscore (_lowerCamelCase)
 - Variable names are lowerCamelCase
-- Function names are UpperCamelCase
+- Method names are UpperCamelCase
 - Label names are UpperCamelCase
 - Namespace names are UpperCamelCase
 - Enum names are UpperCamelCase